 - Final Words

 The simple answer is no; German Chocolate Cake does not need to be refrigerated (unlike another beloved dessert, carrot cake).
-However, proper storage is key to extending the longevity and ensuring it does not dry out and become a crumbly, repulsive mess.
+However, proper storage is key to extending longevity and ensuring it does not dry out and become a crumbly, repulsive mess.

 With proper storage, German Chocolate Cake can sit at room temperature for up to five days.
 There is noticeable deterioration beyond the five-day mark.